 The other mistake is to write headlines, which are too long.
 I am very active on Twitter.
-A headline which is too long for tweeting and expects me to use my brain on how to shorten it so that it fits a tweet is definitely too much to ask for.
+A headline that is too long for tweeting and expects me to use my brain on how to shorten it so that it fits a tweet is definitely too much to ask for.

 4. You do not provide share buttons

 Sometimes I am rather shocked at how many “marketers” do not have any share buttons on their blog.
-Yes, that is a more wide spread problem than one would expect.
+Yes, that is a more widespread problem than one would expect.
 And if you really think your blog posts are so great that everyone is wanting to share them so much, that they actually take the time to copy and paste link, headline and maybe even your Twitter handle into their Twitter – think again.

 If you want people to share your content, make it as easy for them as possible.
 Share buttons on your blog is not an add-on it is a must.
 And you need to make sure that the share buttons provide a ready to share social media post.
 I have seen share buttons, which gave me an empty tweet – in that case, you can forget the share buttons, they are no use anyway.

 Make sure you not only have share buttons, make them easy to find, too.
-I as a new reader to your blog need to be able to find them at first glance.
+I, as a new reader to your blog, need to be able to find them at first glance.
 If I have to hunt down your tiny and well-hidden share buttons, chances are high, that I lose interest before I find (and use) them.

 5. You did not add pictures